DataCueCo/datacue-help/docs/README.md

 ### What is DataCue?

 The best websites always shows you content relevant to your interests.
 This is called personalization and it's effective to increase conversion, because as a visitor you see things you care about.

 DataCue personalizes your e-commerce store for each visitor to help you increase sales.
+This happens automatically, so you don't need to set up complicated rules or depend from a third-party to set up the experience you want to create for your users.

+Get started in less than a day!
 Read on to find out how to personalize your store.

 ### No account yet?